kabiwabi/worldWiseAI/README.md

 2. **Evaluation Metrics**
    - Stereotype scoring is subjective (human-rated on exemplars)
    - No inter-rater reliability for stereotype assessment
-   - Consistency and differentiation metrics rely on limited samples

 3. **Sample Size**
    - 720 total responses (reasonable but not massive)